eljamm/anki-prettify/README.md

 - **Mobile**: AnkiDroid 2.15+
 - **Browsers** (AnkiWeb): Chrome (97.0.4692.71+), Safari (15.0+)

+> [!NOTE]
-> **Note**: Although tested on relatively newer versions of Anki, all the themes should work as expected with all versions of Anki 2.1+.
+> Although tested on relatively newer versions of Anki, all the themes should work as expected with all versions of Anki 2.1+.

 ## Requirements

 - Anki 2.1 or higher (should work with Anki 2.0)

-## Plans for future
+## Plans for the future

 - [x] ~~New theme~~
 - [ ] Documentation